 Modern slavery is a crime and a gross violation of fundamental human rights.
-It takes various forms, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.
+It takes various forms, all of which have in common the deprivation of a person’s liberty by another to exploit them for personal or commercial gain.

 We have a zero-tolerance approach to modern slavery and are fully committed to preventing slavery and human trafficking in our corporate activities.
 We are also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
-We all have a responsibly to be alert to the risks, however small, in our business and in the wider supply chain.
+We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.

-Marley are committed to sourcing raw materials and managing the supply chain in a responsible and sustainable manner.
+Marley Group are committed to sourcing raw materials and managing the supply chain in a responsible and sustainable manner.
 We undertake to ensure that our suppliers operate ethically, comply with applicable legislation, and to take responsibility for their actions with regard to quality, health and safety, workforce welfare and employment practices, environmental impact, water and waste management, the social and environmental impacts of transportation, and the reduction of greenhouse gases associated with the production of materials and products.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains, across our employee population, or in any part of our business.
-This Anti-slavery statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place or accepted anywhere in out supply chains.
+This Anti-slavery Policy statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place or accepted anywhere in our supply chains.

 If it is believed that an individual has suffered any such treatment, an employee should inform their line manager or HR Department immediately.
 If the matter is not remedied, then an employee should raise it formally using our Grievance Procedure.

-Training on this statement, and on the risk our business faces from modern slavery in its supply chains, forms part of an induction process for all individuals who work for us, and regular training will be provided as necessary.
+Training on this policy, and on the risk our business faces from modern slavery in its supply chains, forms part of an induction process for all individuals who work for us, and regular training will be provided as necessary.

-Our zero-tolerance approach to modern slavery must be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.
+Our zero-tolerance approach to modern slavery must be communicated to all suppliers, contractors, and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.

-Any employee who breaches this statement will face disciplinary action, which could result in dismissal for misconduct or gross misconduct.
+Any employee who breaches this policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct.

-We may terminate our relationship with other individuals and organisations working on our behalf if they breach this statement.
+We may terminate our relationship with other individuals and organisations working on our behalf if they breach this policy.

-Note: This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes the organisation’s current slavery and human trafficking policy statement.
+Note: This policy statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes the organisation’s current slavery and human trafficking policy statement.